Charging axially symmetric interior solutions in General Relativity: The electrically charged model

-Then, using the results from section $2$ the electrically charged Bowers-Liang solution will simply be given by (\ref{electricm}) supplemented by (\ref{finalel}) and (\ref{finalf}).
-The final geometry is still spherically symmetric, while the anisotropic fluid source has the pressures different in radial and transverse directions.
-Note also that for $C=0$ one obtains the electrically charged interior Schwarzschild solution discussed in \cite{Yazadjiev:2004bg} in a slightly different form, in absence of the dilaton field.
+Then, using the results from the previous section, the electrically charged Bowers-Liang solution will simply be given by (\ref{electricm}) supplemented by (\ref{finalel}) and (\ref{finalf}).
+The final geometry is still spherically symmetric.
+For $C=0$ one obtains the electrically charged interior Schwarzschild solution discussed in \cite{Yazadjiev:2004bg} in a slightly different form, in absence of the dilaton field.